 Where to bring old pesticides

 Proper disposal of pesticides is important.
 Don't pour them down drains or onto the ground.
-For return locations, visit the Product Care Association website.
+For return locations, use the Courtenay Collects Waste Wizard.

 Penalties for using pesticides